 - Grooming equipment including a towel in case your dog gets wet.

-- a ‘pooper scooper’ and plastic bags to clean up after your dog.
+- A ‘pooper scooper’ and poo bags to clean up after your dog.

-- any required medications and a first aid kit.
+- Any required medications (and a prescription for any prescription medications) and a first aid kit.